bunny3bro/CSS_Crafts/README.md

 it is divided into two tasks.

-task2_1 is about the types of stylings and task2_1 is about types of selectors in css
+task2_1 is about the types of stylings and task2_2 is about types of selectors in css.